theholypumpkin/serial-influx-container/README.md

 # Potential issues:
 - you get repeated serial readings?
 This is an issue with pySerial and you USB-Controller or Serial-Chip.
 We flush the input buffer after every successful read but in some cases the buffer on the controller itself is not flushed.

+# Addional material:
+- There is Ardino Sample Code to test this container.